Liebershnitzel/Cyber-Operations-Resources/Network Basic Resources.md

 - What happens when a SYN Flag Arrives on a closed port
 	- How does syn scanning work?: https://www.techtarget.com/searchnetworking/definition/SYN-scanning

-- For IP Datagram see IPv4 Protocol resources
+- For IP Datagram see Protocol Resourecs - ICMP